 Caring for someone with dementia can take an emotional toll.
-At times, you may feel overwhelmed, find yourself losing your patience - with the person you're caring for or others - or struggle to deal with how dementia is affecting someone close to you.
+At times, you may feel overwhelmed, find it difficult seeing how dementia affects the person you care for, or find yourself losing your patience - with them or with others.

-However you're feeling, it's good to try to talk to someone about it, whether a family member or a friend, someone from a carers' group, your doctor, an Admiral Nurse, or someone from an organisation such as Carers UK (pages 54-55).
-Find someone you trust and be as honest as you can - there's no right or wrong way to feel.
-See pages 14-15 for more information on support that could be available to you.
+However you're feeling, it's good to try to talk to someone about it, whether that's a family member or friend, someone from a carers' group, your doctor, an Admiral Nurse, or someone from an organisation such as Carers UK.
+Find someone you trust and feel comfortable talking to and be as honest as you can - there's no right or wrong way to feel.
+See pages 14-15 for more information about support that might be available to you.

-"I cared for my mum, and the one bit of advice I'd give to anyone else is to accept there's only so much you can do on your own - and that's OK."
+"I cared for my mum, and the one bit of advice I'd give anyone is to accept there's only so much you can do on your own - and that's OK."